-Fig. 4.2: Evolution of the 232U/U ratio in the core (fuel salt) and in the fertile blanket during reactor operation for both U-started MSFR and TRU-started MSFR [2011 MSR White Paper]
+Fig. 4.2: Evolution of the 232U/U ratio in the core (fuel salt) and in the fertile blanket during reactor operation for both U-started MSFR and TRU-started MSFR [ 58]

 The decay scheme of 232U (half-life 68.9 years) is given in Fig. 4.3.
 The main feature related to the proliferation resistance is the presence of a considerable fraction (36%) of 232U decay products with a very energetic (2.6 MeV) γ ray, preventing easy handling of the salt and extracted uranium.
 This may also help to detect the diversion of uranium even in very small quantities.
 The slowest step in the decay chain is the 228Th decay (1.91 year).
 The activity of 1g 232U, related only to that γ ray and assuming equilibrium among decay products, increases by 0.3 GBq per day during the first three months of the reactor operation, with the maximum activity reached after 10 years equal to 270 GBq (from the 208Tl activity).
 This value, combined with the γ energy, explains why the handling and transport of diverted uranium is difficult without detection and presenting a serious health hazard.
 This would also generate a distinct signature for the uranium contained in the fuel salt and in the fertile salt.